lucasfurno/docs_en/edge-firewall/index.md

 ### DDoS Protection

 The DDoS Protection module protects your content and applications against attacks of the *Distributed Denial of Service (DDoS)* type, as it detects attacks using advanced algorithms that run on Azion's distributed network.
-This distributed network is connected to several mitigation centers in a way that we are able to guarantee mitigation during large-scale attacks, both at the network and application levels.
+This distributed network is connected to several mitigation centers to guarantee mitigation during large-scale attacks, both at the network and application levels.

 Through a modern approach to detect and mitigate attacks from the network, transport and application layers, we reduce downtime without impacting the performance of your service.